Image

 What is the cause of myelofibrosis?

-When you have myelofibrosis, there are changes, called mutations, in the DNA of your bone marrow stem cells that cause your bone marrow to make too many abnormal blood cells.
+When you have a myeloproliferative neoplasm (MPN) like myelofibrosis, there are changes, called mutations, in the DNA of your bone marrow stem cells that cause your bone marrow to make too many abnormal blood cells.
 These abnormal cells take over, resulting in inflammation that leads to scar tissue (fibrosis).

 As the scar tissue continues to form, it doesn’t allow the bone marrow to make enough healthy blood cells, which can cause a drop in: